There are many reasons why you might require a UK visitor visa to come to the UK, from seeing the sights to seeing friends or family.

 What is a UK visitor visa?

-The UK Standard Visitor visa has replaced previous categories of visitor visas.
+The UK Standard Visitor visa replaced a number of previous categories of visitor visas.
 It allows non-EEA nationals to come to the UK for a short stay for a number of permissible reasons, including:

 - Leisure – for tourism, visiting family and friends